xpack-dev-tools/mingw-w64-gcc-xpack/README.md

 instead of `-static-libstdc++`, use the more explicit variant `-Wl,-Bstatic,-lstdc++,-lpthread,-Bdynamic` when invoking the linker.

+### libwinpthread-1.dll

+Due to the specifics of the MinGW-w64 build, the threading library is not very well integrated into the build, and invoking the compiler with `-static-libgcc -static-libstdc++` does not apply to this DLL, so the resulting binaries might still have a reference to it.

 ### Compiler DLLs

 For projects that create multiple executables, using static libraries